What exactly does Dodd-Frank 1504 entail?

 What type of information will the companies have to provide?

 Should we make exceptions?
 What if a host country doesn’t allow a company to divulge information?

 Won’t this put American companies at a disadvantage?

-In 2010 Congress Senators Cardin and Lugar submitted an amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-This amendment – based on the Energy Security through Transparency Act (S. 1700) of 2009 – requires all listed extractive companies to publish their payments in all the countries where they operate.
-It was added to the Dodd-Frank Act during the conference process.
-Although this is a rare channel for amendments to go through, the bill was debated publicly and regularly, went through due process and companies had ample opportunity to make comments on bill.
-The amendment became provision 1504 of the Dodd-Frank Act which passed in July 2010.
+In 2010 Senator Patrick Leahy (D-VT) offered an amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act that requires all extractive companies listed on a U.S. stock exchange to publicly publish their payments to governments by project in all countries where they operate.
+This amendment, known as Section 1504, was based on the Energy Security through Transparency Act (S. 1700) of 2009, which was championed by Senators Richard Lugar (R-IN) and Ben Cardin (D-MD).
+Section 1504 was added to the Dodd-Frank Act during the conference process.
+Although this is a rare channel for amendments to go through, the bill was debated publicly and regularly, went through due process and companies had ample opportunity to make comments on the bill.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act became law in July 2010.